ethereum/consensus-specs/specs/core/0_fork-choice.md

 ## Introduction

-This document represents is the specification for the beacon chain fork choice rule, part of phase 0 of Ethereum 2.0.
+This document represents is the specification for the beacon chain fork choice rule, part of Ethereum 2.0 phase 0.

 ## Constants